hylang/hy/docs/tutorial.rst

 Tutorial
 ========

+..
+TODO
+..
+..  - How do I index into arrays or dictionaries?
+..  - How do I do array ranges?  e.g. x[5:] or y[2:10]
+..  - Blow your mind with macros!
+..  - Where's my banana???
+..  - Mention that you can import .hy files in .py files and vice versa!

 Welcome to the Hy tutorial!

 In a nutshell, Hy is a lisp dialect, but one that converts its